 Confirmation of Installment Payment Agreement

-This notice is sent to confirm the details of the taxpayer's Installment Payment Agreement.
+This notice is sent to confirm the details of a taxpayer's Installment Payment Agreement.

 About Your Notice